gaborhor/Cross-Validated-Time-Series-Modeling-Forecasting/README.md

-This repo contains all the files necessary to run a personal, exploratory project on Time-Series Analysis and Machine Learning.
+# Contains all the files necessary to run a personal, exploratory project on Time-Series Modeling and Machine Learning.

 gh_timeseries_project.ipynb :